Medicare Advantage Plan Types

 • You want a modest safety net beyond a pure HMO

-• You want lower costs than a PPO with slightly more protection than an HMO
+• You want lower costs than a PPO with slightly more protection

 A PPO may be right for you if…